A view of the water village of Kampong Ayer in Brunei; the Sultan Omar Ali Saifuddin Mosque appears in the background.

 Environment - current issues

-no major environmental problems, but air pollution control is becoming a concern; seasonal trans-boundary haze from forest fires in Indonesia
+air pollution, including seasonal trans-boundary haze from forest fires in Indonesia

 Environment - international agreements